katalon-studio/katalon-studio-platform/README.md

 com.katalon.platform.internal.*: Internal packages that allows katalon-studio-platform can connect with Katalon Studio.
 Should NOT be called from user plugins.

+## How katalon-studio-platform connects with KS
+katalon-studio-platform functions are called from KS via InternalAction system that manages by InternalActionManager.

 ## Build
 Requirements:
 - JDK 1.8